jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-Use the following table to make sure your client and server versions are correct when deploying to Pivotal Platform (PCF) or similar cloud environment hosting and managing [vmware-gemfire-name]:
+Use the following table to make sure your client and server versions are correct when deploying to Tanzu Application Service (TAS) or similar cloud environment hosting and managing [vmware-gemfire-name]: